How Wave.space offers seamless Bitcoin to Euro Conversion

 We now store this Lightning address with Coinsnap and log into our Coinsnap account.

-There we go to the Settings section and then to Payout.
+There we go to Finances -> Settings section and then to Deposit.

 In the Lightning Payout section, we store the Lightning address from our Strike Wallet in the Lightning address field.